mbrandonw/mbrandonw.github.io/_drafts/2015-02-10-algebraic-structure-and-protocols.markdown

 }
 ```

 Now we want to test this predicate for hundreds, maybe thousands of different combinations of integers.
-We aren't going to implement such a function, but it might look something like this:
+We aren’t going to implement such a function, but it’s API might look something like this:

 ```swift
 check("* is commutative", multiplicationIsCommutative)
 ```

-The `check` function would be smart enough to be able to inspect the arguments of `multiplicationIsCommutative`, generate many inputs, plug them in, and verify the predicate holds true.
+The `check` function would be smart enough to infer the types of `multiplicationIsCommutative`’s arguments, generate many values, plug them in, and verify the predicate holds true.
 We will assume we have access to such a theoretical function for the remainder of this article.

-There is a very good discussion of QuickCheck in the context of Swift in the book [Functional Programming in Swift](http://www.objc.io/books/).
+For a quick introduction to QuickCheck in the context of Swift, check out Chris Eidhof's [blog post](http://chris.eidhof.nl/posts/quickcheck-in-swift.html), and for a more in-depth look there is a chapter dedicated to it in [Functional Programming in Swift](http://www.objc.io/books/).
+There are also at least two open source implementations, [Fox](https://github.com/jeffh/Fox) and [SwiftCheck](https://github.com/typelift/SwiftCheck).

 ## Back to semigroups